Implications of portal vector-like lepton on associated Higgs production at a multi-TeV muon collider: Collider Analysis

 \subsection{Analysis of \texorpdfstring{$h \gamma_d$}{h gamma\_d} process}

-In the remaining part of this article we focus on the $h\gamma_d$ production at the future muon collider.
+In the remaining part of this article{,} we focus on the $h\gamma_d$ production at the future muon collider.
 As discussed above, the rate of this process can be significantly large compared to the $hZ$ production in a wide range of dark photon mass.
 Hence, it can contribute as an additional channel to the Higgs production at muon collider.

-In Fig.~\ref{fig:Ecm_variation} we present the LO cross sections for $\mu^+ \mu^- \to h \gamma_d$ as a function of the center-of-mass energy.
+In Fig.~\ref{fig:Ecm_variation}{,} we present the LO cross sections for $\mu^+ \mu^- \to h \gamma_d$ as a function of the center-of-mass energy.

-The LO cross sections for the process $\mu^+ \mu^- \to h \gamma_d$ for various benchmark points mentioned in Table~\ref{tab:BPs_parameters} at the muon collider center-of-mass energies $\sqrt{s} = 3 $ TeV and $10$ TeV are presented in Table~\ref{tab:xsec_BPs_standard}.
+The LO cross sections for the process $\mu^+ \mu^- \to h \gamma_d$ {at the muon collider center-of-mass energies $\sqrt{s} = 3 $ TeV and $10$ TeV for various benchmark points mentioned in Table~\ref{tab:BPs_parameters}} are presented in Table~\ref{tab:xsec_BPs_standard}.

 The cross section for $h\gamma_d$ production strongly depends on dark photon mass and dark gauge coupling as well as on other model parameters (see Fig.~\ref{fig:mzp_vs_mmup_3tev}, Fig.~\ref{fig:mzp_vs_mmup_10tev}, as well as the corresponding vertex factors in Appendix~\ref{app:vert_fact} and the squared matrix elements in Appendix~\ref{app:matrix_element}).
-The cross section for the $\mu^+ \mu^- \to h \gamma_d $ process as a function of the dark gauge coupling ($g_d$) can be parametrized as